olejorik/olejorik.github.io/content/post/using-forestry-to-manage-my-site.md

 So my conclusion is -- it's a good tool, and because of Grammarly, I might use it from time to time for "postprocessing".

 Update: forestry might be also very helpful to edit posts from a mobile device.
 For the changes in source to become visible in the published site, an automated deployment should be arranged in some way.
+[Here](https://dev.to/herrowna/using-forestry-to-maintain-your-hugo-site-on-github-pages-45n6) is a manual how to set it up.